-Dr. Olgica Ceric is a veterinary medical officer with Vet-LIRN at the Office of Research in FDA’s Center for Veterinary Medicine.
+Dr. Olgica Ceric is a veterinary medical officer with the Division of One Health Monitoring at the Office of Applied Science in FDA’s Center for Veterinary Medicine.
 Dr. Ceric received her DVM degree from the University of Belgrade (Serbia) Faculty of Veterinary Medicine in 1996, with a major in Veterinary Medicine and minor in Food Hygiene and Technology.
 She received her Master’s and Doctoral degrees from the University of Belgrade, Serbia, in 2001 and 2006, respectively.
 Dr. Ceric leads Vet-LIRN’s Antimicrobial Resistance (AMR) monitoring program which is a is a collaboration with network laboratories.
 Since 2017, through this program, Vet-LIRN has applied the One Health paradigm to successfully track AMR in bacterial pathogens from animals, particularly companion animals.

 Vet-LIRN is FDA’s Center for Veterinary Medicine (CVM) special program, established in 2011.
 Vet-LIRN coordinates facilities, equipment, and professional expertise of government and non-government veterinary diagnostic laboratories across the country and Canada to respond to high priority chemical and microbial feed/drug contamination events.
 The network provides the means for a rapid response to reports of an animal injury and establishes protocols to facilitate veterinary diagnostic reporting to FDA.
 More information about Vet-LIRN.